momentphp/docs/README.md

 });
 ```

-Note that you will have access to the `$app` instance inside of the Closure via the `$this` keyword.
+Note that you will have access to the service container instance inside of the Closure via the `$this` keyword.

 You can find more information about router and routes in [Slim's][Slim] documentation: